aws/aws-dotnet-deploy/site/content/docs/deployment-projects/tutorial.md

 ```

-The AWS Toolkit for Visual Studio will also recognize the deployment project when deploying the application project.
-The deployment project will show up as the highest recommended option and if you edit settings you will be able to choose to use a new table or get a drop down box of available tables in my account.
+The AWS Toolkit for Visual Studio will also recognize the custom deployment project.
+The deployment project will show up as the highest recommended option and the user will also be able to choose between creating a new table or choosing from a drop-down list of available tables in the account that is being deployed to.

-When you are using deployment project for deploying applications the deployment project should be checked in as part of source control.
-The deployment project is required for redeployments to existing CloudFormation stacks that were created from the deployment project.
+The custom deployment project should be checked in to your source control.
+The deployment project is required for redeployments to existing CloudFormation stacks that were created from the custom deployment project.